-The sweatlodge is a small, round, closed structure.
+The Sweatlodge is a small, round, closed structure.
 Red hot rocks are placed in a center pit and medicinal herbs are added.
-Water is poured on the rocks which produce a steam that purifies and heals.
-The symbolism of the steam and the structure of the sweat lodge represent the womb, life’s starting place.
+Water is poured on the rocks which produces a steam that purifies and heals.
+The symbolism of the steam and the structure of the sweat lodge represents the womb, life’s starting place.
 It has developed in the form of a ceremony, working respectfully with the essential elements (water, fire, air and earth) to create a powerful purification on all levels.
 It provides the possibility of expansion that allows us to directly connect with the Great Spirit.
 Silence, prayer and tribal music support the journey.

-To the Native Americans the sweat lodge symbolized the womb of Grandmother Earthand the heated stones represented her body, which supports all life.
+To the Native Americans, the Sweatlodge symbolized the womb of Grandmother Earth and the heated stones represented her body, which supports all life.
 The fire used to heat the rocks represented the light of the world, and the source of all life and power.

-The leader opens the sweatlodge ceremony with words of intention, drum beats and songs, pouring water over the rocks.
+The leader opens the Sweatlodge ceremony with words of intention, drum beats and songs, pouring water over the rocks.
 Each participant can offer personal prayers for self, others, in gratitude or for releasing all sorts of pains.

 Between rounds, more hot stones are brought in and the heat is built gradually until it reaches a certain peak.

-At the end of the sweatlodge, participants leave the lodge in a respectful manner.
+At the end of the Sweatlodge, participants leave the lodge in a respectful manner.

 Grandfather, Mysterious One,

 We search for you along this